zopefoundation/Zope/docs/zdgbook/ObjectPublishing.rst

 You can control some facets of the publisher's operation by setting environment variables.

-- 'Z_DEBUG_MODE' -- Sets debug mode.
-In debug mode tracebacks are not hidden in error pages.
-Also debug mode causes 'DTMLFile' objects, External Methods and help topics to reload their contents from disk when changed.
-You can also set debug mode with the '-D' switch when starting Zope.

 - 'Z_REALM' -- Sets the basic authorization realm.
 This controls the realm name as it appears in the web browser's username and password dialog.
 You can also set the realm with the '__bobo_realm__' module